-Joint Commission International (JCI) is a well recognised international accreditation body, that has developed a set of international standards and an accreditation programme for hospitals and other healthcare organisations.
-It also provides advisory and educational services, in order to continuously improve the quality and safety of patient care.
+JCI is a well recognised international accreditation body, that has developed a set of international standards and an accreditation programme for hospitals and other healthcare organisations.

-Although the standards set uniform, high expectations for the safety and quality of patient care, country-specific considerations related to compliance with those expectations are part of the accreditation process, in order to accommodate legal, religious and/or cultural factors within a country.
-The JCI evaluation of a healthcare organisation is designed to be valid, reliable and objective, and the accreditation decision is made by an international accreditation committee.
+The JCI evaluation of a hospital is designed to be valid, reliable and objective, and the accreditation decision is made by an international accreditation committee.

-- Increased focus on patient safety and risk reduction in clinical processes.
+• Increased focus on patient safety and risk reduction in the delivery of clinical care

-- Focus on ensuring the best patient experience and outcomes and involving the patient through all their care decisions.
+• A focus on ensuring the best patient experience and outcomes and involving the patient in all their care decisions.

-- Compliance to JCI standards will allow the hospital to meet proposed HIQA national licensing standards on hospital safety & quality.
+• Compliance with JCI standards will allow the hospital to be ready for any future HIQA national licensing standards for hospitals in Ireland